The Rescuers: Release

+Original theatrical run

+On June 19, 1977, The Rescuers premiered at the AFI Silver Theatre in Washington, D.C., and was accompanied with the live-action nature documentary film, A Tale of Two Critters (1977).
+By January 1979, the film had earned $15 million in distributor rentals from the United States and Canada, achieving the highest-gross for an animated film during its initial release.

+The film was the highest-grossing film in France in 1977, out-grossing Star Wars and The Spy Who Loved Me.
+It received admissions of 7.2 million in France, generating nearly $6 million in box office rentals.
+The film also became the highest-grossing film in West Germany for 1977, earning $6 million during its first 20 days of release.
+Altogether, it received admissions of 10.3 million in Germany, generating rentals of almost $12 million.
+During its release, it earned $48–50 million in worldwide gross rentals at the box office.

+Re-releases

-On June 19, 1977, The Rescuers premiered at the AFI Silver Theatre in Washington, D.C.
-During the film's initial theatrical run, the film was released as a double feature with the live-action nature documentary film, A Tale of Two Critters.
-On December 16, 1983, The Rescuers was re-released to theaters accompanied with the new Mickey Mouse featurette, Mickey's Christmas Carol, which marked the character's first theatrical appearance after a 30-year absence.
-In anticipation of its upcoming theatrically released sequel in 1990, The Rescuers Down Under, The Rescuers saw another successful theatrical run on March 17, 1989.
+The Rescuers was re-released in 1983 and 1989.
+During its 1983 re-release, the film was accompanied with the new Mickey Mouse featurette, Mickey's Christmas Carol, which marked the character's first theatrical appearance after a 30-year absence.
+The film grossed $21 million domestically.
+In 1989, the film earned $21.2 million domestically.
+The film's total lifetime domestic gross is $71.2 million, and its total lifetime worldwide gross is $169 million.

 Marketing

 To tie in with the film's 25th anniversary, The Rescuers debuted in the Walt Disney Classics Collection line in 2002, with three different figures featuring three of the film's characters, as well as the opening title scroll.
 The three figures were sculpted by Dusty Horner and they were: Brave Bianca, featuring Miss Bianca the heroine and priced at $75, Bold Bernard, featuring hero Bernard, priced also at $75 and Evinrude Base, featuring Evinrude the dragonfly and priced at $85.
 The title scroll featuring the film's name, The Rescuers, and from the opening song sequence, "The Journey," was priced at $30.
 All figures were retired in March 2005, except for the opening title scroll which was suspended in December 2012.

 The Rescuers was the inspiration for another Walt Disney Classics Collection figure in 2003.
 Ken Melton was the sculptor of Teddy Goes With Me, My Dear, a limited-edition, 8-inch sculpture featuring the evil Madame Medusa, the orphan girl Penny, her teddy bear "Teddy" and the Devil's Eye diamond.
 Exactly 1,977 of these sculptures were made, in reference to the film's release year, 1977.
 The sculpture was priced at $299 and instantly declared retired in 2003.

 In November 2008, a sixth sculpture inspired by the film was released.
 Made with pewter and resin, Cleared For Take Off introduced the character of Orville into the collection and featured Bernard and Bianca a second time.
 The piece, inspired by Orville's take-off scene in the film, was sculpted by Ruben Procopio.